-Today’s post is from Adam, one of the members of the web team.
-He recently got sucked into the hit “reality series” called Extreme Cheapskates on TLC, here are some of the things he’s learned from the show.
+Today’s post is from Adam.
+He recently got sucked into the hit reality series called Extreme Cheapskates on TLC.
+Here are some of the things he’s learned from the show.

 These examples are why this show is first and foremost entertainment.
 Basically like all of reality TV.
 However, once I got past the icky stuff, I was able to pick out a few valuable lessons on saving money.

 Save Through Adventurous Eating